 Our intangible assets with indefinite lives relate to trademarks acquired in the acquisition of businesses, and there are no legal, regulatory, contractual, competitive, economic, or other factors that limit the useful life of these intangible assets.
 Our trademarks with indefinite lives are not amortized, but rather are tested for impairment at least annually or more frequently if we determine a triggering event has occurred during the year.
 We compare the carrying amount of the intangible assets to its fair value and when the carrying amount is greater than the fair value, we recognize an impairment loss.
-Our intangible assets with indefinite lives relate to trademarks acquired in the Legacy Primo Acquisition (the "Legacy Primo Trademarks"), trademarks acquired in the acquisition of DSS (the "DSS Trademarks"), trademarks acquired in the acquisition of Eden (the "Eden Trademarks"), trademarks acquired in the acquisition of Aquaterra (the "Aquaterra Trademarks"), trademarks acquired in the acquisition of Mountain Valley (the "Mountain Valley Trademarks") and trademarks acquired in the acquisition of Crystal Rock (the "Crystal Rock Trademarks").
+Our intangible assets with indefinite lives relate to trademarks acquired in the Legacy Primo Acquisition (the "Legacy Primo Trademarks"), trademarks acquired in the acquisition of DSS (the "DSS Trademarks"), trademarks acquired in the acquisition of Eden (the "Eden Trademarks"), trademarks acquired in the acquisition of Mountain Valley (the "Mountain Valley Trademarks") and trademarks acquired in the acquisition of Crystal Rock (the "Crystal Rock Trademarks").